- Reading Time = 15 minutes

 3. Produce as much of our basic needs as directly as possible given the time and attention we can afford to invest.

 At first we didn’t always succeed with these principles, but we’ve been homesteading long enough now that we do.
 Filter all decisions and actions through your list of guiding homestead principles and let them be the rudder that steers you.
 The need for setting goals is much greater when you don’t have a conventional job because the schedule created by the boss behind your job helps guide you.
-When you’re the boss, you need to take on all the boss’s responsibilities.
+When you’re the boss, you need to take on all the boss’s responsibilities, plus the responsibilities of a worker.

 No boss, no outside schedules, no imposed deadlines.
-These are some of the attractions of self-reliant living, but they’re also the features most likely to make you fail.
-No boss means your success depends entirely on how well you decide what must get done.
+These are some of the attractions of self-reliant living.
+But they’re also the features most likely to make you fail.
+No boss means your success depends entirely on how well you decide what must get done and how to do it.
 No schedule means you thrive only if you fill your day with activities that contribute to the bottom line.
 No deadlines means your survival hinges on how productive you are.
 Self-reliance is really about self-responsibility.

 So, why bother with self-reliance if it doesn’t get you out of work?
 The satisfaction of gaining directly from your own efforts is one reason why.
 This immediate connection between productivity and benefit is one of the things I like best about self-reliant rural living.
 This and the wide variety of different homesteading tasks done with family and friends means that work becomes more like serious play.
 I’ve worked for wages and I’ve worked for myself on the land and they are two entirely different experiences.